How to Store Salt Long-Term & 7 Rational Reasons You Should

 How Many Salts Should I Store?

 Salt storage amounts vary depending on who you ask.
 However, most experts recommend 3 pounds of salt per person per year for most household uses, like meal preparation.
-I find this to be a low amount and recommend 10 pounds per person per year.
+I find this a low amount and recommend 10 pounds per person annually.
 Please consider the following:

-• The American Heart Association recommends that Americans consume no more than 2,300 mg of sodium per day, which is about 1 teaspoon of salt.
-The average American consumes about 3,400 mg of sodium per day, which is about 1½ teaspoons of salt.
+• The American Heart Association recommends that Americans consume no more than 2,300 mg of sodium per day, about one teaspoon of salt.
+The average American consumes about 3,400 mg of sodium daily, about 1½ teaspoons of salt.
 Less than 1% of the population is on a low-sodium diet.
-With that said, I still recommend 10 pounds per person per year because it never hurts to have extra.
+That said, I still recommend 10 pounds per person yearly because having extra never hurts.

-• Bringham Young University recommends 8 pounds of salt per person per year for long-term storage, according to their studies.
+• According to their studies, Bringham Young University recommends 8 pounds of salt per person per year for long-term storage.

 How Long Will Salt Last in Long-Term Storage?

-Pure salt that does not have any additives will last indefinitely.
-However, sodium chloride is a stable compound and will lose potency or flavor benefits over time.
+Pure salt without additives will last indefinitely.
+However, sodium chloride is a stable compound that will lose potency or flavor benefits over time.

-Pure salts such as sea salt, Pink Himalayan salt, and canning salt can last virtually forever if stored correctly.
-But, salts like iodized salt have a shorter shelf life due to additives.
+Pure salts, such as sea salt, Pink Himalayan salt, and canning salt, can last virtually forever if stored correctly.
+However, salts like iodized salt have a shorter shelf life due to additives.

 Best Salts to Stock